gdjohnson/TK19/concepts/generalized compatibilism.md

 I emphasize “contemporary treatment” because this attitude is not natural.
 It is the product of a century of discourse in literary theory, much of which began with warring over the “correct” interpretation of a text, then moved on to warring over the “proper” interpretive frame/s, and has finally settled on a pluralistic indeterminacy.
 In other words, it is _anticompatibilism_ and exclusivity of explanation which apparently constitute our ~~natural~~ positions on matters.
 (And here I strikethrough the term _natural_ in the way of Derrida, to show the simultaneous necessity and hopeless misfit of the word).

-Of relevance here is Ken Liberman’s [observations of coffee-tasting], which builds off the work of Merleau-Ponty on “chiasmic intertwining.”
+Of relevance here is [[Kenneth Liberman|Ken Liberman]]’s [observations of coffee-tasting], which builds off the work of Merleau-Ponty on “chiasmic intertwining.”

 > When you drink the coffee, descriptors give you access to dimensions of the flavor and you can communicate those dimensions to other tasters... [you can] direct someone to find what can possibly be located with the use of that descriptor... _[it] is opening up the taste of the coffee but at the same time it's closing it down_, because once you categorize this basket of fruit... then how do you taste, you know, vanilla that's going on at the same time...
 Nobody's even attuning to it.
 You might not even sense it.